-Lethargy isn't a disease in itself but it is a sign that there may be something wrong with your cat.
+Lethargy refers to a lack of energy, inactivity and enthusiasm.
+It is not a disease in itself but it is a sign that there may be something wrong with your cat.
 This could be something relatively minor or a sign of something more serious.

 What are the causes of lethargy in cats?